firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 It’s been three days since the accident-that-wasn’t-an-accident.
 I stand at the edge of a steep south-facing slope, head tilting up, mouth open, soothing my tongue.
 Soft, sore patches of green fuzz coat it like weird cakey thrush.
 No matter how much I scrape with my fingers, it grows back.
 My body is covered in the weird tendrils now.
 The air feels good.
 It feels like I could drink it.

 Bristles of flower poke around my legs, upended paintbrushes dipped in vermillion and scarlet.
 The flowers have led me to a stand of foxtail pines.
-They spike thirty feet above me, straight-boled with thick branches and flat crowns.
+They spike thirty feet above me, straight-boled, with thick branches and flat crowns.
 At their feet, a mess of soft broken cones.

 I scoop one into my hands and lick.
 Rust, metal, rot, death.
 I can almost taste the fleshy, orange bulbs that will be clustered like swollen blisters along the trees’ branches.
 These trees are dying, poisoned from the inside.
 It can take years, decades.
 But death is sure, if not swift.